-The Vacant Possession Value (Open Market Value) of council dwellings as at 1st April 2020 was £413.955 million (£407.651m at 1st April 2019).
-In accordance with government guidance, the valuation of Council Dwellings have been reduced by a regional adjustment factor in recognition of their status as social housing.
-This reduced factor was 42% (42% in 2019/20).
-As a consequence the Council recognises council dwellings at a value of £173.861 million (£171.214 million at 1st April 2019) The lower figure shown in the accounts recognises the economic cost to the Government of providing council housing at less than open market rents.
+House prices in the Uk during the last 12 months have increased, within High Peak's housing areas; prices have risen on average between 4.15% (Charlesworth Village Glossop) & 7.51% in New Mills.
+The Vacant Possession Value (Open Market Value) of council dwellings as at 31st Mach 2022 was £444.159 million.
+In accordance with government guidance, this value has been reduced to £186.546m following the application of the prescribed regional adjustment factor of 42% in recognition of their status as social housing.
+The lower figure shown in the accounts recognises the economic cost to the Government of providing council housing at less than open market rents.
 The revaluation was in accordance with the Government's resource accounting policy, at Existing Use Value Social Housing.